A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

-Proactive defence aims at increasing resilience at the individual and network level (preventing criticalities), preserving individuals and community rights in the cyber-space (privacy, GDPR compliance, right-to-be-anonymous), and supporting efficient management of resources and ICT maintenance.
+Proactive defence aims at increasing resilience at the individual and network level (preventing criticalities), supporting efficient management of resources and ICT maintenance, and preserving individuals and community rights in cyber-space such as privacy, compliance with the General Data Protection Regulation (GDPR), and right-to-be-anonymous.
 In particular, proactive defence is needed to choose appropriate counteractions that mitigate the occurrence of cyber-incidents from cyber-vulnerabilities.
-There exist several techniques to enhance cybersecurity, including vulnerability assessment, penetration testing, and static or dynamic analysis of applications.
-However, proactive defence is subject to bounded resources: time constraints, verification costs \citep{Srinidhi2015}, a specific effort for proprietary software, limits to automation, and contextual security analysis in highly connected systems.
-Therefore, accurate methods to support experts in risk assessment are a relevant premise for prioritising interventions and, hence, better use of resources.
-In this regard, (semi-)automatic tools and applications based on AI, especially Deep Learning, are gaining increasing attention as a practical support to detect malware \citep{Cui2018}.
-Unfortunately, they do not provide complete protection against malware attacks: in a recent work \citep{Catalano2022}, it is shown that CNN classification could be deceived by masking malware with a goodware component to bypass automatic controls, also suggesting feasible counteractions.
-This approach is called \emph{polymorphism} and is a software property that is often used in cyber guerrilla attacks \citep{Van2016}.
-This notwithstanding, new approaches are being investigated to take advantage of deep learning while overcoming some of its limitations, including explainability \citep{Keshk2023}.
+There are several techniques to enhance cybersecurity, including vulnerability assessment, penetration testing, and static or dynamic analysis of applications.
+However, proactive defence is subject to bounded resources: time constraints, verification costs \citep{Srinidhi2015,Gao2022}, a specific effort for proprietary software, limits to automation, and contextual security analysis in highly connected systems.
+Therefore, accurate methods to support experts in risk assessment are a relevant premise for prioritising interventions and, hence, making better use of resources.
+In this regard, (semi-)automatic tools and applications based on AI, especially deep learning, are gaining increasing attention as practical support to detect malware \citep{Cui2018}.
+Unfortunately, they do not provide complete protection against malware attacks; in a recent study \citep{Catalano2022}, it was shown that classification based on convolutional neural networks could be deceived by masking malware with a goodware component to bypass automatic controls.
+This approach is called \emph{polymorphism} and is a software property often used in cyber guerrilla attacks \citep{Van2016}.
+Furthermore, \citet{Macas2023} conducted a detailed review and categorisation of cyber-attacks taking advantage of adversarial learning.
+On the other hand, these works outline potential counteractions to mitigate cyber-risks in relation to such applications of deep learning.
+Also, new approaches are being investigated to benefit from deep learning while overcoming some of its limitations, e.g., enhancing explainability \citep{Keshk2023,Sharma2023}.